-However, a breast lump can be a sign of cancer, so you should always seek a medical evaluation of any lumps or swelling you discover on your breasts.
+However, a breast lump can be a sign of cancer.
+It’s wise to always seek a medical evaluation of any lumps or swelling you discover on your breasts.

-Although associated with women, breast tissue is present both males and females.
+Although breasts are commonly associated with women, breast tissue is present in both men and women.
 Your hormones affect this tissue.
-Hormonal changes can cause lumps to form and in some cases, to naturally disappear.
-You can develop lumps at any age.
+Hormonal changes can cause lumps to form and, in some cases, to naturally disappear.
+You can develop breast lumps at any age.

 Some babies develop breast lumps due to the estrogen they get from their mothers during birth.
 These generally clear up as the estrogen leaves their bodies.

-Pre-pubescent girls sometimes get lumps that feel tender.
-These later clear up naturally during puberty.
+Pre-pubescent girls sometimes get breast lumps that feel tender.
+These usually go away naturally during puberty.
 Adolescent boys can also get breast lumps during puberty.
 These are temporary and usually disappear in a few months as well.

-Many things can cause a lump to form in your breast, including:
+There are many possible causes for a lump in your breast, including:

-- milk cysts (sacs filled with milk that can occur during breast-feeding)
+- milk cysts, referring to sacs filled with milk that can occur during breast-feeding

-- fibrocystic breasts (breast tissue that feels lumpy in texture and is sometimes accompanied by pain)
+- fibrocystic breasts, a condition in which breast tissue feels lumpy in texture and is sometimes accompanied by pain

-- fibroadenoma (non-cancerous, rubbery lumps that move easily within the breast tissue and rarely become cancerous)
+- fibroadenoma, meaning noncancerous rubbery lumps that move easily within the breast tissue and rarely become cancerous

-- intraductal papilloma (small, non-cancerous tumor in a milk duct)
+- intraductal papilloma, referring to a small, non-cancerous tumor in a milk duct

 - breast cancer